hsnks100/ksf-creator-js/README.md

 prefare

+'sudo apt install npm'
+'npm install'

 npm( + legacy ), typescript(tsc), make

 KSF-Creator-JS use typescript for js.
-You just type 'make'.
+You just type './buildrun.sh'.

 You can edit Makefile for see detailed instructions.